-Strengthen the Hip Abductor Muscles
+Hip Abductor Strength

 Abductor muscles provide stability when you walk or stand.
 Many things can lead to weak abductors including too much time spent sitting.
 Strong abductor muscles deliver significant benefits including improved balance and help when you need to do other exercises.

-Strengthen the Femoral Neck
+Femoral Neck Strength